Quantum-Solace/python-encryptor/README.md

 # python-encryptor
 A very simple command line tool that can be used to encrypt your folders or files.
-Uses AES 256-Bit
+The script uses the AES 256-Bit encryption algorithm.